Nasdaq OMX first to win EU approval to clear derivatives

-LONDON (Reuters) - Nasdaq OMX NDAQ.OL has kicked off Europe’s next phase in making financial derivatives safer by becoming the first clearing house to be authorized under new European Union rules.
+LONDON, March 18 (Reuters) - Nasdaq OMX has kicked off Europe’s next phase in making financial derivatives safer by becoming the first clearing house to be authorised under new European Union rules.

 Derivatives, such as credit default swaps, were at the heart of the 2007-09 financial crisis and their opacity deepened the woes of Lehman Brothers, the U.S. bank that collapsed in 2008.